FabioLopez841/FabioLopez841/README.md

 <h1 align="center">👋 Hi, I'm Fabio</h1>

 <p align="center">
-  I'm passionate about turning raw data into meaningful insights.

 With a background in **Business Administration**, I bring a strong business-oriented perspective to data analysis—always focused on solving real problems and supporting decision-making with evidence.